kristenvaccaro/antisocial-computing/final-project.md

 Tips on making very short videos: https://vimeo.com/create/short-videos/30-second

-### Selected Presentations
+### Week 10: Selected Presentations

 A subset of projects (approximately 10-15) will present during class in Week 10.
+These will be decided based on votes (thumbs up) of the pitch videos on the playlist.

 There will be two prizes awarded for top projects that present in Week 10, one student-choice award and one decided by the instructors.
 Prizes are to be determined, but feel free to weigh in on the Discord.

-### Finals Week Submissions
+### Week 11: Final(s Week) Submissions

 Your final submission should have the following: